 Applying for a licence

-If you’d like to apply for a licence related to one of the activities above, please select the relevant form from our download list, complete it and email it our managing agents at scotland-marine@bidwells.co.uk.
+If you’d like to apply for a licence related to one of the activities above, please select the relevant form from the list below, complete it and email it our managing agents at scotland-marine@bidwells.co.uk.

 They will check your area of interest against our records to verify if and how your proposed activity is likely to affect Crown foreshore and seabed.
 They will also assess any potential impacts on our existing tenants.